Frequently Asked Questions

 Selection Process and Enrollment Questions

-The selection process is divided into 4 phases, and applicants will need to pass all phases to be considered for selection.
+The selection process is divided into four phases, and applicants will need to pass all phases to be accepted for participation.
 Emails and updates are sent out for every phase so applicants are aware if they are advancing or not.

 No. Mentors will only interview students who may match their area of research interest.